A Great Hiking to Morskie Oko in Tatras Mountains

 Hiking route signs at thee Morskie Oko, Poland

-Have a rest at the lakeside restaurant
+Taking a break at the lakeside restaurant

 Czarny Staw (Black Pond in English)